Backlynk

 Is submitting to web directories worth it for DA?

-Yes, strategically — especially for new sites.
-Directory links from legitimate, curated directories count as real unique referring domains in Moz's index.
-For sites under DA 20, directories are among the most efficient ways to build initial referring domain diversity quickly and at scale.
-Backlynk's directory submission tool covers 1,900+ directories across 40+ categories, including AI directories, SaaS directories, fintech listings, and general web directories.
+Sometimes, strategically — especially for new sites that still need basic entity coverage and referring-domain diversity.
+Directory links from legitimate, curated directories can appear as real unique referring domains in third-party indexes, but the value depends on relevance, review quality, indexability, and whether the listing is useful to searchers.
+Backlynk's directory submission tool covers 200+ directories across categories including AI directories, SaaS directories, fintech listings, and general web directories.

 Can I improve DA without building backlinks?

 Not meaningfully — DA is fundamentally a backlink-profile metric.
-Technical SEO improvements (fixing crawl errors, redirect chains, HTTPS) can improve the efficiency of your existing link equity flow, which sometimes surfaces DA gains from links you already have.
-But for sustained DA growth, new referring domains are unavoidable.
+Technical SEO improvements such as fixing crawl errors, redirect chains, HTTPS issues, and broken internal links can help existing authority signals consolidate cleanly.
+But for sustained DA growth, new legitimate referring domains are usually required.
 The question is which types of links to prioritize and in what sequence.

 How is Domain Authority different from Google PageRank?

-*Building domain authority starts with your first referring domain.
-Submit your site to 1,900+ directories for immediate referring domain diversification, then analyze your current backlink profile to identify gaps and toxic links — both available free on Backlynk.*
+*Building domain authority starts with understanding your baseline.
+Plan vetted directory submissions for cleaner referring domain diversification, then analyze your current backlink profile to identify gaps and toxic links — both available free on Backlynk.*